cnuebred/obsidian-snowflake/README.md

 ## Features
  - [x] Upload your notes to the gitlab repository
  - [x] Downloads notes from gitlab repository
+ - [ ] STOP using local storage for commits

 ## How to install?